TREASURIES-Yields drop as Russia-Ukraine tensions rise, West ramps up sanctions

 By Karen Brettell

-Russia's central bank more than doubled its key policy rate on Monday and introduced some capital controls as it scrambled to shield the economy from unprecedented Western sanctions that sent the rouble tumbling to record lows.
+Russia's central bank more than doubled its key policy rate on Monday and introduced some capital controls as the country faced deepening economic isolation, but its governor said sanctions had stopped it selling foreign currency to prop up the rouble.

 Concerns about how the sanctions could impact market liquidity have boosted demand for Treasuries, even as investors also fret that yields will rise as the Federal Reserve raises interest rates to tackle stubbornly high inflation.